marceluphd/pebble-firmware/nrf/doc/nrf/doc_build.rst

 Before you can build the documentation, install the |NCS| as described in :ref:`gs_installing`.
 Make sure that you have installed the required :ref:`Python dependencies <additional_deps>`.

-See the *Installing the documentation processors* section in the :ref:`zephyr:zephyr_doc` developer guide for information about installing the required tools to build the documentation and their supported versions.
+See :ref:`zephyr:documentation-processors` in the Zephyr developer guide for information about installing the required tools to build the documentation and their supported versions.
+In addition to these tools, you must install `mscgen`_ and make sure the ``mscgen`` executable is in your ``PATH``.

 .. note::
-   On Windows, the Sphinx executable ``sphinx-build.exe`` is placed in the ``Scripts`` folder of your Python installation path.
+   On Windows, the Sphinx executable ``sphinx-build.exe`` is placed in the :file:`Scripts` folder of your Python installation path.
-   Dependending on how you have installed Python, you may need to add this folder to your ``PATH`` environment variable.
-Follow the instructions in `Windows Python Path`_ to add those if needed.
+   Depending on how you have installed Python, you might need to add this folder to your ``PATH`` environment variable.
+   Follow the instructions in `Windows Python Path`_ if needed.

 Documentation structure
 ***********************

-All documentation build files are located in the ``ncs/nrf/doc`` folder.
+All documentation build files are located in the :file:`ncs/nrf/doc` folder.
-The ``nrf`` subfolder in that directory contains all .rst source files that are not directly related to a sample application or a library.
+The :file:`nrf` subfolder in that directory contains all :file:`.rst` source files that are not directly related to a sample application or a library.
-Documentation for samples and libraries are provided in a ``README.rst`` or ``*.rst`` file in the same directory as the code.
+Documentation for samples and libraries are provided in a :file:`README.rst` or :file:`.rst` file in the same directory as the code.

 Building the documentation output requires building output for all documentation sets.
 Currently, there are four sets: nrf, nrfxlib, zephyr, and mcuboot (covering the contents of :file:`bootloader/mcuboot`).